Pacita Abad: Career

 From 1978 to 1980, Abad traveled with Garrity as his work brought him to Bangladesh, Sudan, and Thailand.
 During their travels, Abad learned about Indigenous art techniques and traditions, as well as visiting refugee camps, the experiences later informing her work as an artist.

 In Thailand, her attention was drawn to the refugee crisis along the Cambodia–Thailand border following the outbreak of the Cambodian-Vietnamese War.
 During several trips to the refugee camps at the border assisting in relief work, she spent time with the refugees, journalists, and relief administrators, and began to draw sketches and take photographs.
 Towards the end of 1979, Abad was painting based on the material she gathered and, by April 1980, she exhibited the 24-painting series Portraits of Kampuchea, also known as the Cambodian Refugee series, at the Bhirasri Institute of Modern Art in Bangkok.
 The exhibit did not include one of her most notable works, Flight to Freedom (1980), which was not yet complete.

 From 1980 to 1982, Abad lived in Boston while Garrity attended a two-year graduate program at Boston University.
 Working at the Art Institute of Boston, she joined a weekly meetup of women artists and with assistance from fabric artiost Barbara Newman, developed her trapunto painting technique.
-In 1981 she created African Mephisto, the first painting in her her Masks and Spirits series.
+In 1981 she created African Mephisto, the first painting in her Masks and Spirits series.